He who is a partner with a thief hates his own life; he hears the oath but tells nothing.

 Lucky Lottery Losers

-Partnerships can be problematic even with free money.
-You might think that free money, winning a lottery, is an easy financial problem to solve.
-No!
+Partnerships can be problematic, even with “free” money.
+You may think that easy money, like winning a lottery, is a quick financial solution.
+But, no!
 Office lottery pools can get messy fast.

-Back in 2011, 19 Bell Canada employees who were part of an office lottery pool won the $50 million dollar jackpot.
-The very next day, other employees came forward to stake a claim on the winnings, putting a pause on the winnings distribution until the dispute could be resolved.
-These disputes took two years to resolve and was the source of much strife and workplace animosity, as the non-winners looked on enviously of their co-workers, and those that felt they deserved a portion of the winnings felt cheated.
-After two years of this, the final decision had been made and the 19 winners were given the remainder of their winnings.
+Back in 2011, nineteen Bell Canada employees were part of an office lottery pool that won the $50 million jackpot.
+The very next day, other employees came forward to stake a claim on the winnings, putting a pause on the distribution until the issues were settled.
+The dispute took two years to decide, generating much venom: those claiming a portion of the winnings, feeling cheated, and all the non-winners looking on enviously at former friends.
+After two years of this, the nineteen winners were given what was left of their winnings and presumably fled Bell.

 Read more about this here.